San Diego gas prices continue to fall

-SAN DIEGO (CNS) - The average price of a gallon of self-serve regular gasoline in San Diego County dropped to its lowest amount since April 20, decreasing 2.7 cents to $3.19.
+SAN DIEGO (CNS) - The average price of a gallon of self-serve regular gasoline in San Diego County dropped Friday to its lowest amount since Feb.
+22, decreasing eight-tenths of a cents to $3.01.

-The average price has dropped for 35 consecutive days and 61 of the past 64, decreasing $1.05, including 2.5 cents on Thursday, according to figures from the AAA and Oil Price Information Service.
+The average price has dropped 49 consecutive days and 75 of the past 78, decreasing $1.22, including one cent on Thursday, according to figures from the AAA and Oil Price Information Service.

-The average price is 15.7 cents less than one week ago, 56.2 cents lower than one month ago and 56.7 cents below what it was one year ago.
+The average price is seven cents less than one week ago, 46 cents lower than one month ago and 69 cents below what it was one year ago.

-The decreases follow a seven-day stretch of increases totaling 73.7 cents that pushed the average price to its highest amount since May 8, 2014.

-The average price dropped for 26 consecutive days, rose a total of 7.5 cents from Aug.
-12-14, then resumed declining on Aug.
-15.

 An approaching winter storm is poised to open an "atmospheric river" of subtropical rain clouds on Southern California this week, but the San Diego area is expected to see just a fraction of that moisture, forecasters said Sunday.